Ask Tom Mullaney anything on store closures

 The intersection of the growth in e-commerce combined with a growth in same-day shipping has led to a tipping point in American retailing in many segments.

-Fast forward to 1994, NYSE-listed Sizzler Restaurants contacted Tom inquiring if he could restructure leases.
-Tom wasn’t sure, but was willing to find out.
+Fast forward from then to 1994, NYSE-listed Sizzler Restaurants contacted Tom and the HMSS team inquiring if they could restructure leases.
 He and his partners began restructuring Sizzler’s leases in 1994.
-Now 23 years and almost 400 retailers later, Tom is still serving and helping others restructure their lease and debt liabilities.
+In 2016, HMSS was acquired by JLL to provide restructuring services to its clients in North America.
+Now 30 years and over

 You’ve all seen the headlines – and we in retail know stores open and stores close – it’s a natural cycle.
 But the recent announcements of retail chains closing underperforming retail store locations at one time can seem daunting to us in the real estate industry.
 So we asked Tom to share with us some historical perspective and advice for the future.
 So why are we seeing all these announcements?